emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: kqh98.html

+    This paper studies a representative of an important class of emerging applications, a parallel data mining workload.
+The application, extracted from the IBM Intelligent Miner, identifies groups of records that are mathematically similar based on a neural network model called self-organizing map.
+We examine and compare in details two implementations of the application: (1) temporal locality or working set sizes; (2) spatial locality and memory block utilization; (3) communication characteristics and scalability; and (4) TLB performance.

+    First, we find that the working set hierarchy of the application is governed by two parameters, namely the size of an input record and the size of prototype array; it is independent of the number of input records.
+Second, the application shows good spatial locality, with the implementation optimized for sparse data sets having slightly worse spatial locality.
+Third, due to the batch update scheme, the application bears very low communication.
+    Finally, a 2-way set associative TLB may result in severely skewed TLB performance in a multiprocessor environment caused by the large discrepancy in the amount of conflict misses.
+Increasing the set associativity is more effective in mitigating the problem than increasing the TLB size.

 * .. _KH00:

   Jin-Soo Kim & Yarsun Hsu.
 2000.
 "Memory system behavior of Java programs: methodology and analysis".
 ACM.
 Proc.
 International conference on measurements and modeling of computer systems, pp. 264--274.